awsdocs/aws-lambda-developer-guide/doc_source/python-handler.md

 ## Returning a value<a name="python-handler-return"></a>

 Optionally, a handler can return a value\.
-What happens to the returned value depends on the [invocation type](lambda-invocation.md) and the [Using AWS Lambda with other services](lambda-services.md)\.
+What happens to the returned value depends on the [invocation type](lambda-invocation.md) and the [service](lambda-services.md) that invoked the function\.
 For example:
 + If you use the `RequestResponse` invocation type, such as [Synchronous invocation](invocation-sync.md), AWS Lambda returns the result of the Python function call to the client invoking the Lambda function \(in the HTTP response to the invocation request, serialized into JSON\)\.
 For example, AWS Lambda console uses the `RequestResponse` invocation type, so when you invoke the function on the console, the console will display the returned value\.
 + If the handler returns objects that can't be serialized by `json.dumps`, the runtime returns an error\.
 + If the handler returns `None`, as Python functions without a `return` statement implicitly do, the runtime returns `null`\.
 + If you use an `Event` an [Asynchronous invocation](invocation-async.md) invocation type, the value is discarded\.

+**Note**
+In Python 3\.9 and later releases, Lambda includes the requestId of the invocation in the error response\.

 ## Examples<a name="python-example"></a>